Revenue recognition: Significant changes will impact your tax return

 A refresher on tax revenue recognition

 Even if the book method changes, the previous tax method may still have to be used for income tax purposes.
-This may acquire additional reporting…
+This may require additional reporting…

-There are three general scenarios for businesses to consider when it comes to the tax accounting impact of the new financial standard:
+There are three general possibilities for businesses to consider when it comes tothe tax accounting impact of the new financial standard — and the answer may differ for different revenue streams within the same company:

-- Book revenue recognition methods change, but tax revenue
+- Book revenue recognition methods change, but tax revenuerecognition methods can’t change.

 - Both book and tax revenue recognition methods change.

-- The tax revenue recognition method directly refers to the financial
+- The tax revenue recognition method directly refers to the financialaccounting method.

 Many questions remain unanswered